carlos-alberto/vercel-preview-alias/README.md

 This action aliases the Preview URLs of Vercel to the Target URL that you provide.
 It is advised to use it as part of your CI/CD efforts.

+Optionally sets the Target URL as an env var in Vercel for the current branch.

 ## About Vercel

 [​Vercel](https://vercel.com) is a cloud platform for **static sites** and **Serverless Functions** that fits perfectly with your workflow.
 It enables developers to host **Jamstack** websites and web services that **deploy instantly**, **scale automatically**, and requires **no supervision**, all with **no configuration**.